marinednadude/Jonah-Ventures-Library-Preparation/protocol_libprep_metag_illumina.md

 1. Sample library pools were sent for sequencing on an Illumina NovaSeq 6000 (San Diego, CA) at the Texas A&M Agrilife Genomics and Bioinformatics Sequencing Core facility using the SP Reagent Kit v1.5 (500 cycles) (cat# 20028402).

 ##### Quality Control
-Necessary quality control measures were performed at the sequencing center prior to sequencing.
+Necessary quality control measures were performed at the sequencing center before sequencing.

 ### Basic troubleshooting guide